arinbasu/Using-Authorea-with-Github/2ck9gd5ki6g.md

 As can be seen in the above figure, Type I error occurs when we falsely reject the null hypothesis, and Type II error occurs when falsely fail to reject the null hypothesis.
-This is referred to as alpha error and this is how we control for
+This is referred to as alpha error and this is how we control for the eff